SDK: Software Development Kit

 adjoe’s Playtime SDK & Its Mobile SDK Integration

 adjoe has developed a unique Playtime ad unit to help app publishers monetize their users through rewarded advertising.
-The Playtime SDK is available to Android app developers and is compatible with all major development frameworks including – but not limited to – Java/Kotlin, reactNative, Cordova, Unity, and Adobe AIR.
+The Playtime software development kit is available to Android app developers and is compatible with all major development frameworks including – but not limited to – Java/Kotlin, reactNative, Cordova, and Unity.
 The size of adjoe’s Playtime depends on your app development framework, but the lightweight SDK is between 50 and 300 KB.

 Playtime requires its distribution partners to integrate its SDK to guarantee a personalized and time-based rewards experience.
 The Playtime SDK has the ability to track the time spent by users in advertisers’ apps.
 This allows adjoe to reward users in the publisher app’s in-app currency for their time spent playing mobile games.